ranakapil071996/food-delivery-iion/README.md

 - 🏠 Home screen with category filter functionality
 - ✅ Integrated Login API
 - 🔄 Login state persists on page refresh
-- 🛠️ Signup screen not available — create users via Postman
 - 📱 Fully responsive website

+---

+## ✨ Things to Remember

+- 🛠️ **Signup Screen Not Implemented**
+  User registration is not available through the UI.
+You can create users manually using Postman or any API testing tool.

+- 🛠️ **Logout Action via Menu**
+  The logout functionality can be accessed by clicking the Menu (hamburger icon).
+The logout button is not part of the original design, so it was added for testing purposes only.

 ---